vincentschall/decentralized_inheritance_protocol/docs/References-and-Responsibilities.md

 * OpenZeppelin for implementation & general concepts for the Smart Contract (see imports)
 * ChatGPT & ClaudeAI for Code Debugging, Architecture and Tool usage suggestions (e.g. the idea to use Aave)
 * This well established, widely recognized, blockchain based project: [Decentralized Weather Insurance](https://github.com/vincentschall/decentralized_weather_insurance)
-* The amazing and well paced lectures by Fabian Schär the GOAT on the [Cryptolectures Platform](https://cryptolectures.teachable.com/p/smart-contracts-and-decentralized-finance)
+* The amazing and well paced lectures by Fabian Schär the G.O.A.T. on the [Cryptolectures Platform](https://cryptolectures.teachable.com/p/smart-contracts-and-decentralized-finance)